moiseevigor/moiseevigor.github.io/_appendices/2026-05-03-geometry-of-seeing-A3-pmp.md

 elliptic project's physical-pendulum example</a> — both compute level sets of $E = \tfrac12\dot\varphi^2 - \cos\varphi$ and trace closed orbits with period $4K(k^2)$.
-The SE(2) elastica problem is, structurally, the *same ODE* as a nonlinear pendulum: this appendix's job has been to make that equivalence inevitable, by deriving the pendulum equation from the PMP on
+The SE(2) elastica problem is, structurally, the *same ordinary differential equation (ODE)* as a nonlinear pendulum: this appendix's job has been to make that equivalence inevitable, by deriving the pendulum equation from the PMP on
 $\mathrm{SE}(2)$ rather than postulating it.